Creative & Performing Arts

 - Assessment Objective 4: Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.

-Performing Arts is not a requirement during KS3 within the national curriculum.
-However, we believe that studying Performing Arts offers many opportunities for learning and developing confidence, communication, and creative skills.
+At Park High School, we believe that studying Performing Arts offers young people many opportunities for learning and developing confidence, communication, and creative skills.

-Performing Arts allows students to express themselves and gain knowledge of both different acting and dance styles as well as how theatre is created.
-It emphasises the processes required to devise and choreograph as well as providing students with opportunities to showcase their work.
-Pupils will develop knowledge of key skills, drama techniques, choreographic devices, the ability to create dance and drama, ways of communicating intention, skills in working with others and the process of providing and receiving feedback.
+Drama allows students to express themselves and gain knowledge of different acting styles, as well as how theatre is created.
+It emphasises the processes required to devise as well as providing students with opportunities to showcase their work.
+Pupils will develop knowledge of key skills, drama techniques, the ability to create drama, ways of communicating intention, skills in working with others and the process of providing and receiving feedback.

 Assessment:

 Each unit is assessed through a variety of classwork tasks together with summative assessments at the end of the unit.
 The results of these assessments are reported home to parents via the termly student tracker.
-There are no exams for Performing Arts.
+There are no exams for Drama at KS3.
 Summer trackers levels are based on the average level of all assessments across the year.
-The results of these assessments are reported home to parents via the termly student tracker.

 The Pearson BTEC Tech Award in Performing Arts course allows students to express themselves and gain knowledge of different acting styles, professional plays and the creative processes and approaches used to create theatre.